new indoor tables - Bribar Table Tennis - ExBulletin

 The JOOLA INSIDE J18 table tennis table is the perfect choice for playing at home and is also suitable for schools and clubs.
 Modern styling, the 18mm playing surface guarantees an even bounce.

-The double roller system (two separate, foldable halves) ensures easy handling and has a sturdy and safe base.
-The table features double anti-tip and height-adjustable legs that provide a flat playing surface plus lockable 3-inch castor wheels for added stability.
+The double roller system (two separate, foldable halves) allows for easy handling and has a sturdy and secure base.
+The table features double anti-tip and height-adjustable legs that provide a flat playing surface plus lockable 3-inch castor wheels for extra stability.

 Easy installation guaranteed!
 Supplied 95% pre-assembled and set up in just 15 minutes.
-A table tennis net and pole set is included.
+A table tennis net and stick set is included.

 Super light table that is made to last.